Mokulele Airlines: Acquisition by Southern Airways Express

-On February 8, 2019 Southern Airways Express purchased the assets of Mokulele Flight Service, Inc. from Transpac Holdings.
+On February 8, 2019, Southern Airways Express purchased the assets of Mokulele Flight Service, Inc. from Transpac Holdings.
 The company believed by adding Mokulele Airlines to its portfolio, it can lead to additional growth and opportunities, notably its relationship with American Airlines.
 On May 24, 2019, Mokulele announced it would restore the link between Kahului, Maui and Lana'i City on June 17, 2019, a route it had flown until 2016.
 The full merger with Southern Airways was completed in February 2020.

-On March 28, 2022 it was announced that Air Choice One was also acquired by the Southern Airways Corporation (SAC), parent company of Southern Airways Express, but keeping both air operator's certificates separate.

 Electric aircraft

 In early 2019, Mokulele provided one of its Cessna Grand Caravan to Ampaire, a startup company based in Los Angeles.
 The company will equip the Caravan with an electric powertrain with plans to introduce commercial service by 2023.
 Demonstration flights of the Electric EEL were completed in December 2020 on the Kahului to Hana route to test the propulsion system in an operational environment.

-In early 2021, Ampaire was acquired by commuter airline, Surf Air.
-Mokulele predicts to implement the new power-plant system on Essential Air Service routes for the next contract period (in 2025).
+Mokulele was selected to be the launch customer for the REGENT Viceroy, an electric ground-effect vehicle, which the manufacturer brands a "seaglider."
+Mokulele's parent company Southern Airways Express placed an order for 20 of the crafts.

 Makani Kai Air merger

-In 2020, Southern Airways Express announced the merger of its subsidy Mokulele with Makani Kai Air.
-Flights will continue to operate and be sold under the Mokulele brand.
+In 2020, Southern Airways Express announced that Mokulele would merge with Makani Kai Air.
+Flights will be operated and be sold under the Mokulele brand.
 Operations began to combine on June 15, 2020, and were completed by the end of the year.
-Makani Kai Air owner Richard Schuman has joined Southern/Mokulele as Executive Vice President - Hawaii.
+Makani Kai Air owner Richard Schuman joined Southern as Vice President of Hawaii operations.

+Mokulele started operations with two larger Saab 340B Plus aircraft in the summer of 2022.
+Parent company Southern Airways Express will operate these 30-seat aircraft as public charter flights which Mokulele will sell.
+The company said the larger aircraft were necessary to fill the gap in service on Molokai and Lanai created by the departure of Ohana by Hawaiian.
+After several issues with aircraft in early 2023; the airline announced three Tecnam P2012 Traveller aircraft would be brought in as temporary reserve aircraft while Mokulele's Grand Caravans were refurbished and given heavy inspections.

+Public Listing

+In July 2023, Surf Air Mobility, the parent company of Mokulele Airlines and Southern Airways Express, went public on the stock market through a direct listing on the New York Stock Exchange.